baloise/design-system/docs/src/resources/templates.md

-# Examples
+# Templates

-A list of examples to quickly start your project.
+A list of templates to quickly start your project.

 <h2>Table of Contents</h2>